PWSA Blog

 contributed by Anne Fricke

-When Freya and I began this journey into the Pitolisant trial, I was pleasantly surprised to learn how much of the details they take care of, including travel plans and fees.
+When Freya and I began this journey into the Pitolisant trial, I was pleasantly surprised to learn how many of the details the drug company takes care of, including travel plans and fees.
 They have been very transparent about what the trial involves, any potential risk factors, and making sure that Freya is involved in these conversations.
-Of course, they can’t figure out the life details of who her younger sibling stays with while we’re gone if her dad is out commercial fishing, or how we do math in an airport terminal with a ruler app on my phone because we forgot the actual ruler at home.
+Of course, the trial site can’t figure out the life details for our family, such as who Freya’s younger sibling stays with while we’re gone if her dad is out commercial fishing, or how we do math in an airport terminal with a ruler app on my phone because we forgot the actual ruler at home.
 But those are manageable, especially when flights are scheduled and hired drivers pick us up at the airport.

 I can’t speak to all clinical trials, but I imagine many of the details are the same.
 These trial sites want participants involved.
-I’m assuming they realize the importance of helping families get to their sites and be successful in completing the trial.
+I’m assuming they realize the importance of helping families get to their sites and successfully complete the trial.
 So, while I can only speak about the trial we are involved in, I believe it is worth at least a phone call with any trials you may be interested in to learn the details of how they assist families in participating.

 Below is a rundown of our initial steps and what happened at our first appointment – the screening.
 Again, please note these steps are specifically for the Pitolisant trial and you should reach out to other trials for clarification on their expectations.
 Hopefully by recounting our process, we can help families have a clearer understanding of what enrolling in a clinical trial may look like, thus helping you decide whether it is a right fit for your family.